 |Baruffio’s Brain Elixir||42||62||104||100|

 As you can see, buying potions in Diagon Alley is usually similar in price to buying all the ingredients, putting in the Master Notes, and then paying to immediately finish brewing.
-The one exception is Potent Exstimulo Potions, which we’ll get to in a moment.
+The two exceptions are Potent Exstimulo Potions and Tonic for Trace Detection, which we’ll get to in a moment.

 Of course, it’s rare that you’ll have zero ingredients and zero time, so the real question is at what point does buying missing ingredients and/or just paying to hurry up the potion become the better option?

 For most potions (all but Potent Exstimulo Potions), that point comes once you have one or two ingredients (or none, in the case of basic Exstimulo potions which are always more expensive in Diagon Alley) or once you have some time to spare, usually about an hour.

 In other words, unless you are doing a ton of back to back fortress battles and burning through potions and ingredients faster than you can brew and collect, purchasing individual potions in Diagon Alley will be the more expensive option.

 But what about Potent Exstimulo Potions and Tonic for Trace Detection, you ask?
 These potions are the only ones that end up cheaper in Diagon Alley in many cases, due to high ingredient costs and long brewing times.

 First, Tonic for Trace Detection is pretty straight forward.
 If you're out of Erumpent Horn, just buy the potion from Diagon Alley.
 It's the exact same price as the horns, or if you buy the bundle, it's even cheaper per Tonic than buying Horns.